oleganza/CoreBitcoin/GLOSSARY.md

 Bitcoin address is a *Base58Check* representation of a *Hash160* of a *public key* with a version byte 0x00 which maps to a prefix "1".
 Typically represented as text (ex.
 1CBtcGivXmHQ8ZqdPgeMfcpQNJrqTrSAcG) or as a QR code.

-A variant of an address is *P2SH* address: a hash of a spending script with a version byte 0x05 which maps to a prefix "3" (ex.
+A more recent variant of an address is a *P2SH* address: a hash of a spending script with a version byte 0x05 which maps to a prefix "3" (ex.
 3NukJ6fYZJ5Kk8bPjycAnruZkE5Q7UW7i8).

 Another variant of an address is not a hash, but a raw private key representation (e.g. 5KQntKuhYWSRXNqp2yhdXzjekYAR7US3MT1715Mbv5CyUKV6hVe).
 It is rarely used, only for importing/exporting private keys or printing them on *paper wallets*.

 ### Altcoin

-A clone of Bitcoin protocol with some modifications.
+A clone of the protocol with some modifications.
 Usually all altcoins have rules incompatible with Bitcoin and have their own genesis blocks.
 Most notable altcoins are Litecoin (uses faster block confirmation time and scrypt as a proof-of-work) and Namecoin (has a special key-value storage).
 In theory, an altcoin can be started from an existing Bitcoin blockchain if someone wants to support a different set of rules (although, there was no such example to date).
 See also *Fork*.

 ### ASIC